jekeam/TOPchik/README.md

 GNU General Public License for more details.<br>
  <br>
 You should have received a copy of the GNU General Public License<br>
-along with TopChick.
+along with TOPchik.
 If not, see https://vk.com/jekeam.<br>